BlaqueDevs/se-assignment-day-4-software-project-management-maxallday/README.md

 Integration Capabilities: Seamlessly integrate with other property management tools and software to streamline operations and ensure data consistency.
 ## 12. What data is available regarding the market size and growth potential for your software?
+The property management software market is experiencing significant growth and has a promising future.

-No reseach done, but I feel theres is a big market for the web app
+No reseach done, but I feel theres is a big market for the web app based on experince interacting with a few and house hunting experince within Nirobi and Nakuru

 ## 13. How can understanding market trends inform your software’s positioning and development?
 Most rentals ive been in Nairobi still use manual system for managing their tenants